OpenShock/ShockOSC/README.md

     "Prefix": "[ShockOsc] ", # Prefix shown on all messages "DisplayRemoteControl": true, # Display commands from outside of ShockOsc in the chatbox?
     "HoscyType": "Message", # Send as Message or Notification type in hosy?
-    "Types": { ## If you chose to specify any of those, you need to specify all, all or nothing :)
+    "IgnoredKillSwitchActive": "Ignoring Shock, kill switch is active", # Set to empty or null when you want to disable this message, "IgnoredAfk": "Ignoring Shock, user is afk", # Set to empty or null when you want to disable this message, "Types": { ## If you chose to specify any of those, you need to specify all, all or nothing :)
       "Stop": {
         "Enabled": true, # Weither to show this type as a message at all or not